-Non-medical helper allowance - for example:
+Non-medical helper support - for example:

 - Training in use of disability software

 - Note-takers

 - Disability-related specialist support

 - Library support

 - Human assistance with carrying course-related materials and mobility around the HEP

 - Payments to non-medical helpers that comply with statutory employment rights (for example, tax, holiday pay)

 - Support for practical coursework

 - Interpreters to access lectures and other academic areas where learning takes place

 - Administration costs incurred in recruiting and organising helpers

-- Readers/scribes and proof readers
+- Readers/scribes and proof-readers

-General allowance
+General category of allowance

-- The general allowance can cover other disability-related items not covered elsewhere or to provide extra funds in relation to major items of specialist equipment or nonmedical helper support.
-The general allowance can also be used to cover additional costs associated with en-suite accommodation. - The general allowance should also cover the costs of a study needs assessment.
-For part-time students the costs will be taken from the general allowance before the general allowance is pro-rated according to the intensity of study.
+- The general category of allowance can cover other disability-related items not covered elsewhere.
+The general category of allowance can also be used to cover additional costs associated with en-suite accommodation. - The general category of allowance should also cover the costs of a study needs assessment.